TSoft-collab/Last-Version/README.md

 OpenGL 2.0-capable system

 Internet
-Internet connection and registration are necessary for required software activation
+Internet connection and registration are necessary for required software activation.